NadzeyaShastak/Jupyter-portfolio/README.md

 Applied principal component analysis (PCA) for dimensionality reduction and clustering to segment the data.
 Investigated pricing trends and their relationship to key features.

-Result: Delivered actionable insights that can aid in optimizing pricing strategies and understanding professional listing patterns.
+Result: Delivered actionable insights on optimizing pricing strategies and understanding professional listing patterns.

 **Spaceship Titanic: Classification**